SAP/jenkins-library/documentation/docs/steps/gctsExecuteABAPUnitTests.md

 ## Prerequisites

+* ATC checks are enabled in transaction ATC in the ABAP systems where you want to use the step (https://help.sap.com/viewer/c238d694b825421f940829321ffa326a/202110.000/en-US/4ec5711c6e391014adc9fffe4e204223.html).
-* You have gCTS installed and configured on your ABAP systems.
+* gCTS is available and configured in the ABAP systems where you want to use the step (https://help.sap.com/viewer/4a368c163b08418890a406d413933ba7/latest/en-US/26c9c6c5a89244cb9506c253d36c3fda.html).

-Learn more about the SAP Git-enabled Change & Transport System (gCTS) [here](https://help.sap.com/viewer/4a368c163b08418890a406d413933ba7/201909.001/en-US/f319b168e87e42149e25e13c08d002b9.html).
-With gCTS, ABAP developments on ABAP servers can be maintained in Git repositories.
+* The Static Analysis Warning plug-in (Warnings Next Generation Plugin) is installed in Jenkins(https://www.jenkins.io/doc/pipeline/steps/warnings-ng/).

 ## ${docGenParameters}